matchmore/ios-sdk/ApnsSetup.md

 But, you have to implement `didRegisterForRemoteNotificationsWithDeviceToken`  appDelegate callback.
 It will allow Alps SDK to receive the push token, and handle the error.

-Add these lines of code to your appDelegate.
+Add these lines to your appDelegate.
 ```swift
 // ...